-Of Greenville, North Carolina, on Saturday, May 4, 1946, over Station WRRF, Washington, North Carolina
+Radio Address Delivered by Judge Albion Dunn of Greenville, North Carolina, on Saturday, May 4, 1946, Over Station WRRF

-"Ladies and gentlemen of the radio audience of the First District: I am delighted that I am afforded the opportunity to speak to the voters of this District.
+Ladies and Gentlemen of the Radio Audience of the First District:

+"I am delighted that I am afforded the opportunity to speak to the voters of this district.
 The time was, and not so long ago, that the Counties of the First District, lying across the sound, were referred to as the "Lost Colony."
-Good roads and magnificent bridges have revolutionized conditions, and today all of us are neighbors.
+Good roads and magnificient bridges have revolutionized conditions, and today all of us are neighbors.
 Our interests have become one and the same.
 That which serves the one helps the other.
-Today I bring greetings of friendship from the people of the great County of Pitt, and while there is a minority who may not sanction what I shall say, it is my confirmed opinion that the great majority of the voters of my County are ready to join hands with you in a united effort to return to Congress Beaufort County's distinguished citizen and Democrat, who has never faltered in his efforts to promote and advance our common welfare-the Honorable Herbert C. Bonner of Washington.
+Today I bring greetings of friendship from the people of the great County of Pitt, and while there is a minority who may not sanction what I shall say, it is my confirmed opinion that the great majority of the voters of my County are ready to join hands with you in a united effort to return to Congress Beaufort County's distinguished citizen and Democrat, who has never faltered in his efforts to promote and advance our common welfare-the Honorable Herbert C. Bonner, of Washington.

 "I do not claim to be a politician.
-I have no political axe to brind.
-I have never actively engaged in politics; hence I feel qualified today to speak to you as one citizen to another.
+I have no political axe to grind.
+I have never actively engaged in politics: hence I feel qualified today to speak to you as one citizen to another.
 As a citizen and voter of the First Congressional District I am seriously concerned, as you ought to be, that our political offices shall be filled by men truly representative of the people whom they will serve, by men fully informed as to the needs of the people and possessed of the ability and the experience to secure those needs by proper and appropriate legislation.